hapifhir/hapi-fhir-jpaserver-starter/README.md

 Set `hapi.fhir.cql_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable [Clinical Quality Language](https://cql.hl7.org/) on this server.

+## Enabling MDM (EMPI)

+Set `hapi.fhir.mdm_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable MDM on this server.
+The MDM matching rules are configured in [mdm-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/mdm-rules.json).
+The rules in this example file should be replaced with actual matching rules appropriate to your data.
+Note that MDM relies on subscriptions, so for MDM to work, subscriptions must be enabled.

 ## Using Elasticsearch

 By default, the server will use embedded lucene indexes for terminology and fulltext indexing purposes.
 You can switch this to using lucene by editing the properties in [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml)